Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Method

 where the superscript $^\mathrm{o}$ and $^\mathrm{e}$ stand for the ``odd'' and ``even'' frequencies, respectively.
-Note that we only focus on the odd- (even-) frequency spin-triplet s-wave (p-wave) pair amplitude although there are Cooper pairs with other symmetries.
+Note that we only focus on the odd- (even-) frequency spin-triplet $s$-wave ($p$-wave) pair amplitude although there are Cooper pairs with other symmetries.
 Here, we define the odd- and even-frequency pair amplitude as the vector form $\bm{\mathrm{f}^{\mathrm{o(e)} }}$ to discuss the spin state of these Cooper pairs.

-To get the Matsubara Green's function in the large finite system efficiently, we use the recurrence relation of the recursive Green's function method~\cite{umerski1997closed}.
-The recurrence relation increasing sites to the ``right'' in the recursive Green's function is given by
+To get the Matsubara Green's function in the large finite system efficiently, we use the recurrence relation in the recursive Green's function method~\cite{umerski1997closed}.
+The recurrence relation increasing sites to the ``right'' given by

 where $G_{j,j'}^{(n)}$ means the local Green's function at the $j$,$j'$ site in the system with $n$ sites.
 The operator $\mebius$ represents the left-hand M\"{o}bius transformation defined as

 with the square matrix $A$, $B$, $C$, $D$, and $Y$ with the same size as each other.
 Similarly, the recurrence relation increasing sites to the ``left'' is obtained by